MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-1.md

 # Connecting to the Backend

-As you have ssen react is a library for building user-interfaces, or ffront-end, but also every app needs a back-end which is the part that runs on the server, it provides the business logic, data managment, and security features, such as authentication and authorization.
+As you have seen react is a library for building user-interfaces, or front-end, but also every app needs a back-end which is the part that runs on the server, it provides the business logic, data managment, and security features, such as authentication and authorization.

-we have various language and frameworks to build back-end such as Express.js, Django, Ruby on Rails, Spring, ASP.NET Core and more, building backedns is an entirely different topic and its outside the scope of this coures, but as a react developer you need to know how to connect your React apps to the backend, This is what this section is for.
+we have various language and frameworks to build back-end such as Express.js, Django, Ruby on Rails, Spring, ASP.NET Core and more, building backends is an entirely different topic and its outside the scope of this coures, but as a react developer you need to know how to connect your React apps to the backend, This is what this section is for.

 ## keywords: